 St. Paul's Primary Curriculum Plans

 At St. Paul’s we have designed a rich and broad curriculum to inspire, motivate and enthuse a joy of learning.
-First and foremost we provide a skills-based curriculum, in which we deliver the National Curriculum by promoting children to be active thinkers through questioning and enquiry.
-Subject leaders have explored the progression of skills from EYFS through to Year 6 and have developed a long term plan for their subject that encompasses the interests and needs of the children at St. Paul’s school.
+We provide opportunities for our pupils to increase their knowledge and understanding of the world through a skills-based curriculum, in which we deliver the National Curriculum by promoting children to be independent, active thinkers through questioning and enquiry.
+Subject leaders have explored the progression of their subject from EYFS through to Year 6 and have developed a sequential long term plan for their subject that encompasses the interests and needs of the children at St. Paul’s school.

 We are an inclusive school with a strong family ethos, which has been at the heart of every decision.
 Children of all abilities are given the opportunity to access the curriculum whilst developing and building upon their skills.
 We encourage children to think creatively in collaboration with others using a problem solving process called TASC (Thinking Actively in a Social Context).
 This teamwork approach supports the development of social skills, increases positive self-esteem, extends academic knowledge and provides opportunities for children to learn new and relevant experiences.
 The curriculum is adapted to meet the needs of individual children, who access the Additional Resource Provision alongside the mainstream school.